MicrosoftDocs/visualstudio-docs/mac/compiling-and-building.md

 ---
-title: "Compiling and Building in Visual Studio for Mac | Microsoft Docs"
+title: "Compiling and Building in Visual Studio for Mac"
 description:
 author: asb3993
 ms.author: amburns